AVG vs Kaspersky

 How does AVG find and remove viruses?

-AVG’s virus removal process is designed to find and remove viruses from your devices, including PC, Mac, and Android.
+AVG’s virus removal process is designed to find and remove viruses from PCs, Macs, and Android devices.

 First, AVG’s antivirus software will scan your device for any existing viruses.
 If any are found, it’ll attempt to remove them.
 Next, AVG will identify any suspicious or malicious files or programs that may be on your device.
 These files will be quarantined so they cannot harm your device or data.
 Finally, it will provide you with a report of the results of the virus scan and removal process.
-This report will include any viruses that were found and removed, as well as any suspicious files that were quarantined.
+This report will include any viruses that were found and removed and any suspicious files that were quarantined.

 See also: